buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 - Weal and woe, for both good and bad results

-- Nothing, for results that aren't especially good or bad
+- Nothing, for results that aren' \*\*t especially good or bad

-The spell doesn't take into account every possible circumstance that might change the outcome, such as the casting of additional spells or the loss or arrival of an ally.
+The spell doesn' \*\*t take into account every possible circumstance that might change the outcome, such as the casting of additional spells or the loss or arrival of an ally.
 If you cast the spell two or more times before the new sun has risen, there is a cumulative 25\% chance for each casting after the first that you get a random reading.
 The Narrator makes this roll in secret.

 ### Aura of Purity